Academics: S.J.D. Candidates begins here:

 Prohibited Submissions: Commissioned studies, committee reports, and writings of joint authorship will not be accepted in fulfillment of the dissertation requirement.

 Permission and Required Format for Multiple-Essay Submissions: The dissertation is generally expected to be in the form of a monograph.
-In cases where the dissertation explores law and another discipline, a series of related essays may be acceptable if the candidate and his or her supervisor can demonstrate to the Graduate Committee’s satisfaction that the multiple-essay format is the norm for dissertations in the relevant discipline.
-Where this format is approved, the candidate must also submit for approval an introductory and/or concluding essay that draws on the other essays and establishes a general thesis supported by the essays.
+In cases where the dissertation explores law and another discipline, a series of related essays may be acceptable with the approval of the Graduate Committee.
+Where this format is approved, the candidate must also submit for approval an introductory and/or concluding essay that draws on and comprehensively synthesizes the other essays by establishing a general thesis supported by these essays.

 To request permission to submit a dissertation in the form of multiple essays, candidates should present for the Graduate Committee’s review—as soon as possible but in any event no later than six months before the intended graduation date—a petition that: